Sauberr/bookings_project_v1/README.md

 # Hotel Booking
 This hotel booking application demonstrates the power of FastAPI and SQLAlchemy for building RESTful APIs.
-It incorporates Celery for asynchronous tasks, Redis for caching, and Docker for containerization, showcasing a modern approach to backend development.
+It incorporates Celery for asynchronous tasks, Redis for caching, Prometheus and Grafana for data monitoring and visualization  and Docker for containerization, showcasing a modern approach to backend development.

 #### Stack: